-Again, staff does not agree that an automobile fueling station will protect or improve air quality.
+Again, staff does not agree that an automobile gasoline station will protect or improve air quality.
 The transportation system has not been developed as the surrounding area is vacant.
-Access to the site will have to be from future internal roads as the adjacent roadways are Limited Access Principal Arterials.
+Access to the site will have to be from future roads as the adjacent roadways are Limited Access Principal Arterials.
 Once the network of local and collector roadways have been determined and developed, access to site may contribute to a balanced circulation system.

-It is also difficult to understand how this request for a standalone automobile fueling station with an automated car wash and convenience store with alcohol sales, will encourage mass transit use and/or alternative means of transportation use.
+It is also difficult to understand how this request, for an automobile gasoline station with an automated car wash and convenience store with alcohol sales, will encourage mass transit use and/or alternative means of transportation use.